 Today we take the short drive back to Skopje.

-After breakfast, our tour concludes with a transfer to Sofia airport
+After breakfast, our tour concludes with a transfer to Skopje airport